bdsx/bdsx/bdsx-node/README.md

 bdsx # Execute bdsx.
 It will try to install BDS to [home]/.bds
 ```

-## Features
+## Commands
-* bdsx [path_to_module] - Run BDS with node module.
+* bdsx [path_to_module]: Run BDS with node module.
 It will install BDS if BDS is not installed
-* bdsx install, bdsx i - Install BDS.
+* bdsx install, bdsx i: Install BDS.
 It will update BDS if installed BDS is old
-* bdsx remove, bdsx r - Remove BDS.
+* bdsx remove, bdsx r: Remove BDS.
 It will remove all worlds & addons
+## Options
+* --mutex [name]: Set mutex to limit to single instance, It will wait for the exit of previous one
+* --pipe-socket [host] [port] [param]: Connect the standard output to a socket, BDSX will send [param] as first line
+* -y: Agree and no prompt about Minecraft End User License & Privacy Policy at installation